-A look at the mutual relationship between consumer behaviour and digital experiences, and how they affect and change each other in a time of digitalisation and digital transformation.
+See the mutual relationship between consumer behavior and digital experiences in the age of digital transformation.

-We have all heard about it: digitalisation.
-Everything goes digital, and customer behaviour is transforming too.
-It is a fact that changing customer behaviour has made an enormous impact on digital experiences, but how did this come to pass?
+We have all heard about it: digitalization.
+Everything goes digital, and customer behavior is transforming too.
+It is a fact that changing customer behavioral patterns have made an enormous impact on digital experiences and digital projects, but how did this come to pass?

 Let’s take a trip down memory lane and examine the essential history.

 A decade ago it was enough to redecorate or revamp your website every five years, but now it’s a continuous journey to improve your digital experiences to meet your customer needs.

 Today the consumers have far more demands to brands, solutions and companies than ever before.
 Why is that so?

 Let’s begin with the technological development, namely the progress achieved in infrastructure.
 The Internet is dependent on delivery through hardware: mainly cables.
 The development in this field, together with software innovations in Internet protocols etc. have enabled increasingly larger portions of data to be transferred more efficiently.

 In the mid 90’s we had modems which were slow and probably choking your inline phone connection as well.
 From there on out we saw the rise of technologies like ISDN, ADSL, broadband, and fiber optics, and a similar development can be observed in the mobile data world: from 2G and 3G to 4G and 5G.

 The infrastructure was not the only piece of tech to see innovation and progress.
 Luckily the consumer has been able to use increasingly better devices, from stationary PCs and laptops to tablets, and from cell phones to smartphones.